Paul Franklin is a full-time writer and owner of sidegains.com, a blog where you can find precise advice on blogging, WordPress, and SEO topics.

-Mikke who runs Blogging Explorer (https://bloggingexplorer.com/) also has a lovely blog in terms of design and content.
-Blogging Explorer is a great example for anyone interested in understanding what a well executed model for earning money from blogging looks like.
+Mikke, who runs Blogging Explorer (https://bloggingexplorer.com/), also has a lovely blog about design and content.
+Blogging Explorer is an excellent example for anyone interested in understanding what a well-executed model for earning money from blogging looks like.

 Finally, I recently found Elise Dopson’s blog (https://www.elisedopson.co.uk/).
 Elise is a freelance B2B writer with an agency background, who I think is a beautiful writer.
-She has excellent content on her blog: informative, thought provoking and written in a clear and consistent style.
+She has excellent content on her blog: informative, thought-provoking, and written clearly and consistently.